parse-community/Parse-SDK-iOS-OSX/CONTRIBUTING.md

 ```
 bundle exec rake test:ios
 ```
-Check the Rakefile and the circleci config for more information
+Check the Rakefile and the circleci config for more information.

 #### 5. Make sure your code follows the [style guide](#style-guide)